oplS17projects/Chat_robot/README.md

 ### External Technologies
 You are encouraged to develop a project that connects to external systems.
 For example, this includes systems that:

+Chat Robot will be hosted on a web-server, and published to the web.
 - retrieve information or publish data to the web
 - generate or process sound
 - control robots or other physical systems